 The lesson from publishing

-When I was Creative Director at Condé Nast Digital, we often used the truism that Content is King across the myriad sites in the ecosystem.
-But believing Content is King and having the ability to publish the kinds of robust and engaging content experiences that we imagined usually meant employing a lot of creative workarounds.
-We often designed content that didn’t neatly or easily fit into available templates.
-What did we do?
-We created a lot—A LOT—of unique templates, hacked existing templates, or put text on images so we could do what we wanted.
-Back then, we made a lot of JPEGs.
+The publishing industry often lives by the truism that Content is King, especially in ecosystems with many websites.
+But believing Content is King and having the ability to publish the kinds of robust and engaging content experiences usually means employing a lot of creative workarounds.
+It’s all too easy to design content that doesn’t neatly or easily fit into available templates.
+The default solution?
+Creating a lot—A LOT—of unique templates, hacking existing templates, or laying text over images to provide flexibility.
 Hacking into a template or solving problems with widget after widget can cause a website to lose design integrity and create an SEO mess.
 But more importantly, consistently having to reinvent the publishing process is unsustainable, frustrating, and time consuming.

 The challenge of templates